 'I decided to do a charity walk to show my Mum how she has always inspired me.
 I was also keen to raise funds for all the fantastic people that supported her.
 Breast Cancer Care have been invaluable to me and my Mum throughout her treatment.
 To see my Mum at the finish line is a moment I will never forget.'

-Challenge yourself to a Pink Ribbon Walk and show your support with every step for everyone affected by breast cancer, like Becca and her mum.
+Challenge yourself to a Pink Ribbon Walk in association with Skechers and show your support with every step for everyone affected by breast cancer, like Becca and her mum.